yubik-studio/yubik-studio.github.io/README.md

 ### I can help you on a wide range of projects.

 R&D collaboration is always welcome, but also think of me for analysis, product planning, technical due diligence and other early-stage work, where business experience and **authentic human intelligence** will save you time and money down the road.
-I can also help you with teaching and tutoring in math, physics, and computing science (at all levels), or with anything more specialized that you see on my resume.

-**I am available on contract at market rates.** You won't have to pay a Director of Engineering rate for short term help with SR&ED tax credits, Mitacs documentation, NSERC grant applications, USPTO patent applications, preparation of technical papers for publication (Latex, Word, etc.) or similar work.
+**I am available on contract at market rates.** You won't have to pay a Director of Engineering rate for short term help with data science, grant applications or editing technical papers for publication.
+Same thing for teaching and learning assistance in math, physics, and computing science (at all levels). or with any of the core engineering skills listed on my resume.

 #### You can reach me by message on LinkedIn, or by e-mail at **[andrew@yubik.com](mailto:andrew@yubik.com).**